 - Now you just have to wait!
 Let sit for a few hours.
 It’s best to do this in the evening and let the dirty oven racks sit overnight, well-soaked.
 As long as you let the racks soak for at least six hours, they should be ready to wipe clean after soaking.

 - After they’re done soaking, rinse them off and use an old rag to clean them up.
 One thing we found especially helpful if there was a lot of dried on gunk and grease buildup was to use a stainless steel scouring pad.
 You shouldn’t need to scrub too hard after soaking for so long, but if your oven racks were very dirty, a stainless steel scouring pad will help get all the gunk off.
 Dry off the racks before returning them to the oven.

 An oven rack sits and soaks in a bathtub filled with hot water and dishwashing detergent.

 Another method is to coat your oven racks with an oven cleaner.
 Many oven cleaning products found in stores use harsh chemicals that leave a strong, unpleasant smell.
 Not only do these products smell bad, but they can be harmful to your health.
 When you’re cleaning a space that cooks food, such as the inside of your oven, you don’t want a strong smell left lingering.

 However, there are definitely some good, natural oven cleaners, such as Method’s Heavy Duty Degreaser, that can clean not only your oven racks, but the inside of your oven and stove top, too.

+We’ve found that DIY cleaners for oven racks can work just as well compared to store bought cleaners.
 There are a few DIY mixtures that we found to be especially efficient in cleaning oven racks.
 The good news is that the recipes call for common ingredients you should already have in your kitchen so there’s no need to go to the store and spend money.